allison-casey/a3-damageadjust/README.md

 a section on the unit that recieves damage, for infantry the sections are `["" "face_hub" "neck" "head" "pelvis" "spine1" "spine2" "spine3" "body" "arms" "hands" "legs"]`.
 `""` represents *overall* damage applied to the unit and is represented in the adjustment class with the key `overall`.
+A value of for each key is a float where `1` represents `100%` damage, or no change.
 An example of a config could look like:

 ```cpp
 class DamageAdjustConfig {